 Creating a global task list lets you prioritize the task list based on configurable rules.
 Take advantage of this opportunity.
 Prioritizing tasks ensures that critical or time-sensitive jobs don’t get stuck behind non-critical, non-time-sensitive ones.

 Assign Tasks To The Right People For Back Office Operations

 Assigning tasks to the right people boosts productivity.
 Use automatic, rules-based task assignments to assign jobs.
-They eliminate the problem of workers “cherry picking” the easiest tasks over the more critical ones, the need for supervisor to manually assign tasks, and concerns over unfairness and favoritism.
+They eliminate the problem of workers “cherry-picking” the easiest tasks over the more critical ones, the need for supervisors to manually assign tasks, and concerns over unfairness and favoritism.

 Create Forecasts And Schedules For Your Back Office

-Understanding workloads and priorities enables you to make more accurate predications on workforce needs.
+Understanding workloads and priorities enable you to make more accurate predictions on workforce needs.
 It helps you better handle changes in task volume, differences in task times, and measures alterations in performance.
 Plus, it helps you effectively manage more employees, reducing the supervisor to worker ratio.

 Taking these 7 steps to optimize back-office operations helps you better meet customer expectations and boost customer satisfaction, driving up sales and profits,

 What’s more, it can help transform your company from an also-ran in your industry to a market leader.
 Don’t do half a job with your inbound call center.

 Optimize both sides of the desk, not just the customer-facing side.